 The Group estimates the useful lives of property and equipment and investment property based on the period over which the assets are expected to be available for use.
 The estimated useful lives of property and equipment and investment property are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
 The carrying amounts of investment property and property and equipment are analyzed in Notes 9 and 10, respectively.
 Actual results, however may vary due to changes in estimates brought about by changes in factors mentioned above.
-There is no change in estimated useful lives of property and equipment and investment property in 2009 and 2008.
+There is no change in estimated useful lives of property and equipment and investment property in 2010 and 2009 based on management's assessment.